 Our goal is to end homelessness in Washington, DC, and to establish a sustainable model which can be replicated across the nation.

-Friendship Place is the premier housing service provider for people experiencing homelessness in the DC region.
-Our innovative, customized, person-focused programs empower participants to rebuild their lives, find homes, get jobs and reconnect with friends, family and the community, permanently.
-In 2017, our programs ended or prevented homelessness for 1,500 people through creative, customized housing solutions.
-Across all of our programs, Friendship Place served more than 3,600 individuals in 2017.
+In 2018, our programs ended or prevented homelessness for 1,500 people through creative, customized housing solutions.
+Across all of our programs, Friendship Place served more than 3,500 individuals in 2018.

 In 1991, the District of Columbia government proposed opening a 50-bed emergency shelter for homeless men at the Guy Mason Recreation Center in upper Northwest Washington, the wealthiest area of the District.

 Many in the area reacted negatively to the proposal.
 They argued that there were no homeless people in upper Northwest, so services for them were not needed.

 Other neighbors, however, thought it was time for the residents of upper Northwest to do their part to find positive solutions to homelessness in our city.
 A small group of these concerned citizens convened to look for ways to make a difference.
 They decided to answer the question once and for all: Were there homeless people living in their midst?
 In a one-night survey, they fanned out through Ward 3 and found, among the stately homes, more than 100 men and women living in parks and alleyways.

 That was all it took.
 The group mobilized.
 Joined by several local congregations, they opened a drop-in center on Wisconsin Avenue in Tenley and five small congregation-based shelters.

 That was the grassroots beginning of Friendship Place.

 In 2008, we expanded to serve throughout the District, and by 2011 our services were reaching into the surrounding counties in Maryland and Virginia.